Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

 - Productionize pipelines using Tasks & Stored Procedures, so you can get the latest results from your model on a regular cadence

 ### Resources:
-This guide contained code patterns that you can leverage to get quickly started with Snowflake Cortex ML-Based Functions.
+This guide contained code patterns that you can leverage to get quickly started with Snowflake ML Functions.
 For further details, here are some useful resources:

 - [Anomaly Detection](https://docs.snowflake.com/en/user-guide/analysis-anomaly-detection) Product Docs, alongside the [anomaly syntax](https://docs.snowflake.com/en/sql-reference/classes/anomaly_detection)
 - [Forecasting](https://docs.snowflake.com/en/user-guide/analysis-forecasting) Product Docs, alongside the [forecasting syntax](https://docs.snowflake.com/sql-reference/classes/forecast)